grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Close the hatch Hemi."
 Percy said.

 "I...
-I can't do that."
+I can not do that Sylvia."
 Said Hemi.

 "Fuck!
 We're going to be under in seconds!"
 She climbed up two rungs on the ladder to the bridge, reached up and pulled the hatch down without looking up, cutting off the echoing voice on the loudspeaking explicating an ever-expanding description of pyramidal powers.